 - Add VLAN: Create the interface for the Vlan ID identified in Step 1.
 In the following example, replace

-- If the task completes successfully, the task status in the upper right corner will be displayed as Completed.Guide
+- When the task completes successfully, the task status in the upper right corner is displayed as Completed.information

-- If the work status of Step 2 has been changed to Completed but there is still an issue with terminal access, go to the All Services > Management > Support Center Contact menu and inquire.
+- If the task status of Step 2 has changed to Completed but you still experience issues with terminal access, go to the All Services > Management > Support Center Contact Us menu and submit an inquiry.

-- If the task completes successfully, the task status in the upper right corner will be displayed as Completed.
+- When the task completes successfully, the task status in the upper right corner is displayed as Completed.

 Step 3

-Connect to the IP change target server using NAT IP.
+Connect to the IP-change target server using the NAT IP.

 Run the interface index (ifindex) to check the existing Default Gateway IP.